Polari-Stars-MC/JReg/README.md

 # JReg
-A minecraft mod by multiloader
+A minecraft mod by NeoForge